sourcegraph/apiproxy/README.md

 apiproxy's features.
 It returns a constantly updating JSON array of "chirps" at the path `/chirps`.

-1. Run `chirper` in one terminal window.
+1. Run `go run example/chirper/chirper.go` in one terminal window.
+1. Install apiproxy: `go install github.com/sourcegraph/apiproxy/cmd/apiproxy`
 1. Run `apiproxy -http=:8080 -never-revalidate http://localhost:9090` in another terminal window.

 Now, let's make a request to the chirper API via apiproxy.
 Since this is our